anapowa/maze/readMe.md

 3. Start the player on the start square and once the player has made it to the finish square, show the user they have won (!console.log or alert).
     1. create a div specifically to represent the player.
         1. Use CSS absolute position to update the position relative to the board || append each instance of the new position to the board.
-        2. Use animation to show the player is in the winning position.
+        2. Show the player is in the winning position.
         - If (winning position) {do something}

 TERMS: